KasparEtter/ef1p/pages/email/email.md

 The second part is usually solved with
 [password-based authentication mechanisms](#password-based-authentication-mechanisms).
-The following techniques don't prevent spoofing if the outgoing mail server of the sender is compromised or if the attacker can create an account at the same email service provider and [impersonate another user during submission](#spoofed-sender-during-submission).
+The following techniques don't prevent spoofing if the outgoing mail server of the sender is compromised or if the attacker can create an account at the same mailbox provider and [impersonate another user during submission](#spoofed-sender-during-submission).

 Before you continue, make sure that you understand the difference between